Samsonroyal/Samsonroyal/README.md

 ## What else?
 - 🌱 I’m currently learning Flutter, Ionic and playing with Next.js and Remix.js
-- 👯 I’m looking to collaborate on any open-source project that improves the livelihood of youth; either in the education, health or finance sector.
+- 👯 I’m looking to collaborate on any open-source project that involve Artificial Intelligence or LLMs
-- ⚒️ I’m working on a groundbreaking project in the machine learning space.
+- ⚒️ I’m working on africa's biggest data repository on Startups
 <!--
 **Contact section-->
 ## Get in touch
 - 🐥 <a href="https://twitter.com/SamsonWere_"><button type="button">Twitter</button></a>
 - 📫 <a href="mailto:werefast2000@gmail.com">Send an email</a>
 - 🏢 <a href="https://www.linkedin.com/in/were-samson/"><button type="button">LinkedIn</button></a>
-- 🌐 <a href="https://www.weresamson.com"><button type="button">Website</button></a>
+- 🌐 <a href="https://www.weresamson.vercel.app"><button type="button">Website</button></a>
 <!--
 **Teaser outro-->
 ## To be continued ....